cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 <img src="images/k8s-bulletinboard-target-picture-ads-app-labels-1.png" width="800" />

-## Step 0: Create ImagePullSecret for SAP artifactory repo cc-k8s-course
+## Step 0: ImagePullSecret for SAP artifactory repo cc-k8s-course

-The Dockerimage for Bulletinboard-ads is pushed to the SAP artifactory.
-To retrieve it from there you need to create a docker-registry secret named _artifactory_ by executing the command below:
+Purpose: The Dockerimage for Bulletinboard-ads is pushed to the [**SAP Artifactory DMZ**](https://docker.repositories.sap.ondemand.com/webapp/#/home).
+To retrieve it from there you need the corresponding credentials (user/password) in SAP Artifactory DMZ and provide these to K8s when creating **Ads App**.

+- To create a docker-registry **Secret** named _artifactory_ by executing the command below (Using the prepared credentials):

 ```
 kubectl create secret docker-registry artifactory --docker-server=cc-k8s-course.docker.repositories.sap.ondemand.com --docker-username=cc-k8s-course-r1 --docker-password=oQHCMaS05Z1i
 ```
-We will uses the name to identify in the deployment what ImagePullSecret to use.
+- We will uses the **Secret** name to identify in the **Deployment** what ImagePullSecret to use.

 ## Step 1: Secret for Application properties file